alibabacloud-howto/solution-mongodb-labs/interactive-roadmap/README.md

 Live demo: [http://roadmap-gallery.alibabacloudlabs.com/](http://roadmap-gallery.alibabacloudlabs.com/), if you can not open the domain URL, please make sure that you had VPN or network proxy set properly.

-These are the key features for this web application:
+These are the key features of this web application:
 - Register and login with user
 - Create, update and save custom roadmaps
 - Download and Load the created map in unregistered mode via JSON